“Do vitamins really make a difference?”

 I quickly developed a passion for the mission.
 After all, supplements had changed my own life for the better!

-And while the right supplements had drastically improved my quality of life, the prenatal vitamins and vitamin A Vitamin Angels provides to women and children can literally make the difference between life and death.
+And while the right supplements had drastically improved my quality of life, the prenatal vitamins and vitamin A that Vitamin Angels provides to women and children can literally make the difference between life and death.

 While I have ample access to foods high in vitamin A (like eggs, salmon, carrots, and sweet potatoes), someone whose diet consists primarily of beans and rice has almost none.